 Modern Slavery Statement

-Last Updated: 15th Jan 2025
+Last Updated: 30th Jan 2026

 Introduction

-Modern slavery is a crime and a violation of fundamental
+Modern slavery is a crime and a violation of fundamental human rights.
+It takes various forms, such as

-trafficking, all of which have in common the deprivation of
+slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the

-a person's liberty by another in order to exploit them for
+deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.

 We are committed to improving our practices to combat slavery and human trafficking.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Companies slavery and human trafficking statement for the financial year ending October 2023.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Companies slavery and human trafficking statement for the financial year ending October 2024.

 We are a provider of vehicle parts, components, paints and consumables to businesses around the UK.
 We also have a division which is concerned with the supply of PPE and janitorial consumables.

-We operate throughout the UK and employ approximately 385 people with a current annual turnover of approximately £75 million pounds.
+We operate throughout the UK and employ approximately 364 people with a current annual turnover of approximately £78 million pounds.

 Our supply chains include products manufactured globally and imported into the UK by approved distributors, either directly from the original manufacturers or indirectly through an approved intermediate supply chain.